DoctorLogicProduct/dltest/landing-pages/medical-practice-marketing-get-started-7.md

   text: Our software was built specifically for the healthcare industry with patient
     acquisition, retention marketing, and practice insights in mind, helping providers connect with more patients.
-From website creation to content generation, reputation management to Before and After Photo Galleries, SEO best practices to lead conversion, we’ve got you covered.
+From website creation to content generation, reputation management to before and after photo galleries, SEO best practices to lead conversion, we’ve got you covered.
   wistia-link: []
   class: ''